wasmerio/wasmer-js/README.md

 2. Install the dependencies with `npm install`. **NOTE:** This will run `lerna bootstrap`, and build the neccessary JS Packages.

+3. Run `npm run build`.
+It will bundle JS Packages into './dist' directory.

-3. Run `npm run dev`, which will serve the `examples/wasm-shell` example, which can be accessed with: http://localhost:8000/examples/wasm-shell/index.html
+4. Run `npm run dev`, which will serve the `examples/wasm-shell` example, which can be accessed with: http://localhost:8000/examples/wasm-shell/index.html

 To make changes to any of the sub projects, they can be tested by either: Running their local tests with `npm run test` in their respective package directory, or by running their watch for changes developement command with `npm run dev`.